scala/scala3/docs/docs/reference/changed-features/implicit-resolution.md

 In more detail, here are the rules for what constitutes the implicit scope of a type:

-**Definition:** A reference is an _anchor_ if it refers to an object, a class, a trait, an abstract type, or an opaque type alias.
+**Definition:** A reference is an _anchor_ if it refers to an object, a class, a trait, an abstract type, an opaque type alias, or a match type alias.
 References to packages and package objects are anchors only under -source:3.0-migration.

 **Definition:** The _anchors_ of a type _T_ is a set of references defined as follows: